Skywingz/Project-1---To-Do-List/README.md

+## Intro

+Playing around with the ever popular To-Do list app.
+Still a work in progress.

 ## Instructions for Use:

 - On the home screen, tap the "Plus" floating action button to bring up a popup to create a new ToDo list.
 Enter a List name and tap "ADD" to add to screen.